-The following day I share a steep climb followed by a well deserved lunch with 3 other people I’d just met.
-Unbeknownst to us at the time, over the coming week we would form a formidable trekking unit and spend some of the best days of our lives in each other’s trusted company.
-Christian, a family man who fully fulfills the hyper-rational, uber-efficient German stereotype.
+The following day I share a steep climb followed by a well-deserved lunch with 3 other people I’d just met.
+Unbeknownst to us at the time, over the coming week, we would form a formidable trekking unit and spend some of the best days of our lives in each other’s trusted company.
+Christian, a family man who fully fulfils the hyper-rational, uber-efficient German stereotype.
 After deciding to embark upon the trail only a week before, he overcame the numerous hurdles to get here with his rare single-pointed determination.
-Neil, who radiates a phenomenal degree of genuine kindness and warmth, recently retired from a life of dentistry and put in many hard hours training through the Albertan Winter in a tremendous effort to keep up with his 23 year old gazelle of a son, Sam.
+Neil, who radiates a phenomenal degree of genuine kindness and warmth, recently retired from a life of dentistry and put in many hard hours training through the Albertan Winter in a tremendous effort to keep up with his 23-year-old gazelle of a son, Sam.
 Decked head to toe in black – sponsored by his job at North Face – this mountain ninja is always 100m ahead of the pack.
-His collected cool and sharp sarcasm are softened somewhat by a quiet passion for classical literature and connect 4.
+His collected cool and sharp sarcasm is softened somewhat by a quiet passion for classical literature and connect 4.

 Voted best trek for a reason